Lynn E. Mostoller

 Professional & Community Involvement

 - Supreme Court of New Mexico's Code of Judicial Conduct Committee, Appointee

 - New Mexico Defense Lawyers Association

-- $2.4 million dollar jury verdict in contract dispute involving intellectual property agent and licensing issues
+- $2.4 million jury verdict in contract dispute involving intellectual property agent and licensing issues

 - General counsel for Santa Fe Community College

 - General counsel for the New Mexico Renewable Energy Transmission Authority